jepsen-io/jepsen/doc/tutorial/03-client.md

 Now we need to take these operations and *apply* them to etcd.
 We'll use the [Verschlimmbessergung](https://github.com/aphyr/verschlimmbesserung) library to talk to etcd.
-We'll start by requireing Verschlimmbesserung, and writing an empty implementation of Jepsen's Client protocol:
+We'll start by requiring Verschlimmbesserung, and writing an empty implementation of Jepsen's Client protocol:

 ```clj